13th Filmfare Awards

 The 13th Filmfare Awards were held in 1966, honoring the best in Hindi cinema in 1965.

-Himalaya Ki God Mein and Waqt led the ceremony with 7 nominations each, followed by Kaajal with 5 nominations and Khandan with 4 nominations.
+Himalaya Ki God Mein and Waqt led the ceremony with 7 nominations each, followed by Kaajal with 6 nominations, Arzoo with 5 nominations and Khandan with 4 nominations.

 The ceremony was notable as Meena Kumari set a record for the most wins for Best Actress at Filmfare, winning her 4th award for Kaajal.
-The record has been matched by a few actresses including Nutan, Madhuri Dixit, Kajol, and Vidya Balan.
-Nutan and her niece Kajol are the only two actresses who broke the record held by Meena Kumari.
+The record has been matched by a few actresses including Nutan, Madhuri Dixit, Kajol, Vidya Balan and Alia Bhatt.
+Nutan and her niece Kajol, and Bhatt are the only actresses who broke the record held by Kumari.

 Waqt won 5 awards, including Best Director (for Yash Chopra) and Best Supporting Actor (for Raaj Kumar), thus becoming the most-awarded film at the ceremony.

 Raaj Kumar received dual nominations for Best Supporting Actor for his performances in Kaajal and Waqt, winning for the former.